nourishing niki logo

 Step 1: Mash your bananas.
 You can do this by using a fork, or blending them into a smooth puree.

-Step 2: Add your nut butter and mix into a smooth batter (image 1).
+Step 2: Add your nut butter to the mashed banana mixture and mix into a smooth batter (image 1).

 Process shots of making banana oatmeal cookies.